- Café Racer

 Tell us about your bike

 Built in 2013 by myself while I lived in Germany so conforms to the strict TUV system.
 Imported to UK March 2017 and is currently on the road with UK V5, MOT, tax and is insured with Bikesure.

 Based on a V1000G5, I wanted to keep the design clean and simple, pure mechanical art.
 No funny gimmicks, easy to maintain with a whole parts support network available in the UK & Europe.
 Above all, the base G5 is a very reliable and stable platform.

 This is not a ‘money-no-object’ showroom build, it uses a lot of Guzzi parts mostly new but some reconditioned in an attempt to stay true to the Café Racer ethos.
 Although this is my first build, I am a designer and repair and restore classic aircraft in my spare time.

 Engine is stock, stripped, checked, re-gasketed & painted, believed to have around 40,000km on it, there’s no sign of wear on the inside.
 I added anl extended sump to bring the filter to the outside and aid cooling.
 I’ve put 4000 miles on it since 2013.
 The engine is a powerhouse, a workhorse, reliable and full of Torque.
-It’s also good for 140mph (accurately tested with a specially calibrated speedo).
-The bike has never let me down once!
+This i not a slow bike and not for the fait hearted, it’s good for 140mph (accurately tested with a specially calibrated speedo).
+The bike is kept maintainted and thus has never let me down!

 Fitted with Dellorto PHF Carbs, jetted and professionally adjusted for large dia bellmouths and straight through Lafranconi Competizioni pipes, (legal in both Germany and UK due to it being an 80’s bike) I have the noise test doc from the Germans, they sound awesome, low down and dirty for those that dont know the Guzzi noise.

 Koni adjustable rear shocks, standard front forks with upgraded springs.
 ABM floating front disks (ABE approved for MG V1000), drilled MG rear disks with standard MG pots, upgraded pads and braided hoses.